-The Office of Special Education collaborates with general education stakeholders to implement IEPs, aligned to general education content standards, to ensure the provision of FAPE for identified SWD in the least restrictive environment.
-School performance data is regularly analyzed by the Central Leadership School Performance Team, which consists of Elementary and Secondary Education Services, Executive Directors, Special Education and Student Services Directors, and Supervisors from Title 1 and Curriculum and Instruction and Assessment.
-Schoolbased performance data is analyzed in preparation for annual Superintendent site visits and is used to evaluate the effectiveness of building improvement plans and initiatives related to the Blueprint for Education and NorthStar initiatives.
+The Office of Special Education collaborates with general education stakeholders to implement IEPs, aligned to general education content standards, to ensure the provision of FAPE for identified students with disabilities in the least restrictive environment.
+School performance data is regularly analyzed by the Central Instructional Leadership Team, which consists of Elementary and Secondary Education Services, Executive Directors, Special Education and Student Support Services Directors, and Supervisors from Curriculum Instruction and Assessment.
+School-based performance data is analyzed in preparation for site visits hosted by the Office of Accountability and Curriculum, Instruction and Assessment and is used to evaluate the effectiveness of building improvement plans and initiatives related to the Blueprint for Education and NorthStar initiatives.